What is shared mobility?

 Bringing These Services to You

-If you think members of your organization, neighborhood, or housing development could benefit from shared mobility resources, we would love the opportunity to partner.
+If you think members of your community or organization could benefit from shared mobility resources, we would love the opportunity to partner.
 We are available for on-site presentations, demonstrations, and to help with the sign-up process.

 Email us at Carshare@oaklandca.gov or Bikeshare@oaklandca.gov.